Curdridge

 The Early Years Curriculum, assessment and progress

 There are seven areas of learning and development that shape our educational programme in Year R. All areas of learning and development are important and interconnected.
-Three areas are particularly important for building foundations for igniting children's curiosity an enthusiasm for learning, forming relationships and thriving.
-These are Communication and Language , Personal, social and emotional development and Physical Development.
+Three areas are particularly important for building foundations for igniting children's curiosity and enthusiasm for learning, forming relationships and thriving.
+These are communication and language; personal, social and emotional development; and physical development.

 There is a level of development that children should be expected to obtain by the end of Year R, known as the Early Learning Goals.